 In the place we were staying, Just across the street, adjacent to an empty lot, is a tiny clapboard house serving as a makeshift church.
 It reminded me of the marvel of a dandelion growing in the crack of a sidewalk or a tree on the side of a rocky cliff.
 Just as life itself finds even the smallest of things to cling to in even the most barren of places or harshest environments, finds a way to grow, survive…and so does faith.

-That Sunday morning, cars lined the street out front and a song of praise drifted through the air.
+That Sunday morning, cars lined the street out front and a song of praise drifted upon the air through the screen door.

 Mt Vernon Methodist Worship Center

 I’m reminded too of the Coptic Christian’s throughout the middle east, in places like Egypt, persecuted yet bear the tattooed cross on their wrist or hand, an indelible mark of their faith and a 700 year old tradition of survival in hostile lands.